-The playground had only just opened the previous week so would have been busy anyway.
-With the additional carnival crowd, it was absolutely crammed.
-It’s themed around Royalists and Roundheads due to Oliver Cromwell’s reputed stay at Astley Hall prior to the Battle of Preston in 1648.
+The playground is themed around Royalists and Roundheads due to Oliver Cromwell’s reputed stay at Astley Hall prior to the Battle of Preston in 1648.
 Play equipment includes a castle ruin, zip wire, slides, and sand pit.
-It was pretty decent but can’t beat the setting of the playground at Yarrow Valley Country Park.
+It is decent but can’t beat the setting of the playground at Yarrow Valley Country Park.

-After an hour or so on the new playground we headed over to Pets’ Corner.
-This wonderful attraction is home to a variety of animals such as chipmunks, snakes, snails, degus, guinea pigs, rabbits, ducks, budgerigars, chickens, and hens.
-My daughter bought a box of vegetables for 50p and thoroughly enjoyed feeding them.
+Pets’ Corner is a wonderful attraction home to a variety of animals such as chipmunks, snakes, snails, degus, guinea pigs, rabbits, ducks, budgerigars, chickens, and hens.
+My daughter bought a box of vegetables and thoroughly enjoyed feeding them.
 About 15 minutes into our visit one of the volunteers brought out a huge African spurred tortoise from its enclosure and, much to everybody’s delight, let it wander freely around the grounds.

-On the way back to the car we stopped briefly at Astley Hall’s Walled Garden.
-This delightful area is features vegetable beds, herb gardens, and an orchard with apple and pear trees.
+Astley Hall’s Walled Garden features vegetable beds, herb gardens, and an orchard with apple and pear trees.
 According to the information board, many of the ingredients used at Café Ambio are sourced from here.

-Overall, Astley Hall and Park is a great place to visit.
-It was a shame that Astley Hall was closed but we’ll certainly be back at some time in the future.
+Astley Hall and Park is a great place to visit.
 If time permits, we’d recommend you combine your visit here with a trip to Yarrow Valley Country Park.